-Governmental responsibilities for public health extend beyond voluntary activities and services to include additional authorities such as quarantine, mandatory immunizations laws, and regulatory authorities.
+Governmental responsibilities for public health extend beyond voluntary activities and services to include additional authorities such as quarantine, immunization laws, and regulatory authorities.
 The governing entity is the point of accountability for the health department.
 The governing entity is accountable for the health department achieving its mission, goals, and objectives to protect and preserve the health of the population within its jurisdiction.
 This module addresses the health department's role in relationship to the governing entity and the overall legal authority, obligations, and responsibilities, on the governing entity's supporting role.
+Kansas' local health departments have authority and independence in making health and safety decisions that typically originate from a specific Kansas statute or regulation.